unicode-org/cldr/docs/ldml/tr35-info.md

 The determination of preferred units uses the user preference data together with **input unit**, the **input usage**, and the **input locale identifer**.
 Within the locale identifier, the subtags that can affect the result are:
-  * the value so the keys mu, ms, rg
+  * the value of the keys mu, ms, and rg
   * the region in the locale identifier (if there is one)
   * and otherwise the likely region subtag for the locale identifier